 Here are a few things I’ve done in my career.
 I showed New Yorkers that robots can do extraordinary things like play soccer, swim like fish to save aquatic wildlife, and perform surgery.
-I slept on the floor and broadcasted the latest weather reports at a radio station for two nights while a winter Nor’easter pounded the Mid-Atlantic coast.
+I slept on the floor and broadcasted the latest weather reports at a small radio station in Delaware for two nights while a winter Nor’easter pounded the Mid-Atlantic coast.
 I’ve shared some of the most intimate details of my love life on stage for a science storytelling show.

 As you can tell, I have interviewed many bees.